 Giordano’s offers home delivery anywhere in the United States.
 Browse Giordano’s various stuffed pizza and brownie options before filling your virtual shopping cart with the yummy choices.
 If you know you’ll be coming back for more, set up a profile so Giordano’s can remember your favorites.

 These 10-inch stuffed pizzas serve up to four people and can be ordered in boxes of two, four or six.
-Never deny yourself a classic Chicago style pizza again.
-Giordano’s family recipe of pizzas mean you can get a taste of Chicago right at home, without having to dirty your kitchen or spend hours trying to bake one yourself.
+Never deny yourself a classic Chicago-style pizza again.
+Giordano’s family recipe for pizza means you can get a taste of Chicago right at home, without having to dirty your kitchen or spend hours trying to bake one yourself.
 When it arrives, all you have to do is follow the simple instructions to let it finish baking.
-Let the delicious aroma of Chicago style pizza fill your kitchen today — check out our home delivery options!
+Let the delicious aroma of Chicago-style pizza fill your kitchen today — check out our home delivery options!